+On this day in 117 AD, however, Hadrian truly had been in fear of death.
 Hadrian had been on tenterhooks for years wondering whether Trajan would formally adopt him as his heir.

 If Trajan died without the issue of succession being settled, it could result in civil war — or at least in the assassination of Hadrian by some other ambitious man.